AdaCore/training_material/courses/rust_essentials/030_types_and_values/03_types.rst

       - :rust:`bool`
       - :rust:`true`, :rust:`false`

-The types have widths as follows:
+The types have widths as follows

 -  :rust:`iN`, :rust:`uN`, and :rust:`fN` are *N* bits wide
 -  :rust:`isize` and :rust:`usize` are the width of a pointer